-This weekly tutorial involves discussion of course material, primarily the assigned readings, for the week.
-A quality contribution to tutorial involves reading all required materials, making thoughtful and relevant comments, being courteous to classmates and respectful of opposing viewpoints.
-Students who attend tutorials but do not contribute to discussion should not expect a passing grade for tutorial participation.
+A quality contribution to seminar involves reading all required materials, making thoughtful and relevant comments, being courteous to classmates and respectful of opposing viewpoints.

 Political science involves a good deal of discussion of opposing viewpoints.
 Students are reminded to be respectful of those with whom they disagree.
 That said, language and comments which are sexist, racist, homophobic, transphobic, speciesist, or which discriminates on the base of age or ability will not be tolerated.